 - There are also bonuses depending on where you work.
 Teachers in London are paid the most, then outer London, then the fringes, and then everywhere else in England and Wales.
 Salaries in Scotland and Northern Ireland are slightly lower.

 Adding it all up gets to a far more encouraging total.
 If you’re at the top of the upper pay scale, with the maximum additional pay for SEN and TLR, and working in inner London, you can make over £60,000.
-For Leading Practitioners, add another £20,000 to that figure.
+Leading Practitioners in Inner London can earn between £50,000-£72,000.

 You can find out the basics of current teacher pay scales on the Government’s Get Into Teaching website.

 With a quick search, you can also find the full list of pay scale points… but you probably don’t need to do that until you’re actually qualified.

 Independent school teachers

 Unlike state schools, independent schools are completely free to determine their own pay scales.
 Their salaries aren’t published publically, but there’s a preconception that teachers in independent schools earn more than their state school counterparts.
 However, most independent school teachers earn somewhere between £36,000 and £50,000 – not so different from state schools after all.